 It was an excruciatingly hot day and I wanted that to translate in the work.
 I experimented with different filters and grades and paired down the look to what I started to determine as ‘sunkist’.
 A simplification of the palette into yellows, blues and reds, where the highlights are retained and there is a warmish hue to the sky.
 A bit of a crunch to finish and the project seems to visually tie itself together under that grade.
 From the point of finding ‘the look’ it was easy to edit in other shots, knowing they were going to follow that formula.

 The project was featured on the ‘Photography Served’ section of Behance.

 EPUK is discussing:

-Copyright infringements abroad and how to manage them ► Getty move to scrap RM sales ► ► Fishing the Minch by David Gordon ► Photographing in public places - where/when/is it allowed? ►
+Copyright infringements abroad and how to manage them ► Getty move to scrap RM sales ► ► Christmas at York Minster by Duncan Lomax ► Photographing in public places - where/when/is it allowed? ►

 EPUK is an email group for professional editorial photographers who want to talk business.
 We don’t do techie stuff or in-crowd gossip.
 We don’t talk cameras or computers.
 What we talk about are the nuts and bolts of being in business - like copyright, licensing, fees and insurance.